 Content Model

-During hatch3r init, only the content matching your selected profile and context is copied.
-The full catalog has 16 agents, 25 skills, 22 rules, 34 commands, 3 prompts, 6 hooks, and 4 GitHub agents — but a typical project uses a subset.
+During hatch3r init, only the content matching your selected profile and context is generated.
+The full catalog has 29 agents, 53 skills, 65 rules, 30 commands, 7 hooks, 6 checks, and 4 GitHub agents — but a typical project uses a subset.
+(The prompts class ships no canonical content; it is reserved for distributed packs.)

 ├── agents/ Agent definitions (markdown with YAML frontmatter)